0xideas/sequifier/documentation/configs/infer.md

 They can resolve inference without the training YAML.
 Older flat ONNX files keep the existing training-config/explicit-metadata fallback.

+The `depth_transformer` ingestion branch is part of the saved model contract;
+inference does not configure it again.
+Inference supplies the matching named layout tensors and masks through the preprocessed PT input.

 ```yaml
 project_root: .
 model_path: models/item-model-best-5.onnx